isaacljj/SC1015-Mini-Project/README.md

 - Random Forest Regression

 ## What we learned from this project
-- We learnt how to make use of Chi-Square Test and Naive Bayes to select variables that can help us predict stroke
+- How to make use of Chi-Square Test and Naive Bayes to select variables that can help us predict stroke
-- We learnt how to use Random Forest Regression to plot a more accurate decision tree to help us predict stroke
+- How to use Random Forest Regression to plot a more accurate decision tree to help us predict stroke
-- We learnt how to use Synthetic Minority Oversampling Technique (SMOTE) to oversample the data of people with stroke so that our dataset will be more balanced.
+- How to use Synthetic Minority Oversampling Technique (SMOTE) to oversample the data of people with stroke so that our dataset will be more balanced.
--
+- How to handle multiple datasets with different formats and standardizing them
+- Collaborating using Google Colab notebooks and Github

 ## Conclusion